-1. Using the exports sources attribute of the conanfile to exporting all the source code together with the recipe.
-This way it is self-contained and it doesn't require to fetch code from external origins when it is necessary to build from sources.
-It could be considered as a "snapshot" of the source code.

-2. Using the scm attribute of the conanfile to capture automatically the remote and commit of your repository.
+- 1. Using the exports sources attribute of the conanfile to export the source code together with the recipe.
+This way the recipe is self-contained and will not need to fetch the code from external origins when building from sources.
+It can be considered a "snapshot" of the source code. - 2.
+Using the scm attribute of the conanfile to capture the remote and commit of your repository automatically.